How to perform an inspection period

 What you should have access to before inspecting

 First, refer to your Escrow.com transaction to see the full list of assets the seller has agreed to hand over.
 At the inspection period stage, you should have received access to all of these assets.
-The only exception is account ownership status of the Shopify account.
-At this point the seller will create a Staff account with the necessary permissions for you.
-Exchange will not make you account owner until your inspection period ends.
+The only exception is store ownership status of the Shopify account.
+At this point the seller will add you as a staff member.
+Exchange will not make you store owner until your inspection period ends.

 Other things you should have possession of are:

 - Domain names.
 Depending on where the domain name is hosted, you should receive notification by email that a domain name has been transferred to you.
 To have the domain transferred to you, the seller will most likely need your contact information.
 This information is fine to be shared for the transfer of assets such as domains and social media accounts, however this information should not be used to circumvent the Exchange messaging system.

 - Social media accounts.
 Facebook or Instagram accounts are a common part of most sales made on Exchange.
 If you've agreed to take ownership of these accounts, ensure that the seller makes you the new store owner.

 - Advertising accounts.
 Google Adwords can be a very useful tool when it comes to spreading the word bout your business.